aleksaP98/RelaxGamingTest/README.md

 # Instructions how to start game in local enviroment

+1. Clone repo to local machine
-1. Install node
+2. Install node
-2. Install live server **npm install -g live-server**
+3. Install live server **npm install -g live-server**
-3. Open cmd (or any other CLI) and position yourself in the project folder
+4. Open cmd (or any other CLI) and position yourself in the project folder
-4. run live server with command **live-server**
+5. run live server with command **live-server**
+6. Browser should open a new tab with game launched